oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 ## Deploy the microservice stack to GKE

 Our cluster is ready, and we have Istio installed.
 Now, we can deploy our microservice stack to the cluster.
-But before that, we need to create Kubernetes manifests for our deployments and services and configurations for Istio.
+First, we need to create Kubernetes manifests for our deployments and services and configurations for Istio.
 And once again, JHipster comes to the rescue.
 We can use the [JDL deployment](https://www.jhipster.tech/jdl/deployments) configurations to generate Kubernetes setup for our stack with one command easily.

 ### Create Kubernetes manifests